ExtendedXmlSerializer/home/README.md

 ```

 ## Serialization of dictionary
-You can serialize generic Dictionary<TKey, TValue>.
-Dictionary can store any type.
+You can serialize generic dictionary, that can store any type.
 ```C#
 public class TestClass
 {